YattaSolutions/org.eclipse.swt.browser.electron/README.md

 **Chromium browser integration for SWT based on Electron**

 This prototype provides an integration of Electron in SWT.
-It is the first step on the journey to a modern browser for the Eclipse IDE.
-The integration in Eclipse is currently in [heavy development](https://github.com/YattaSolutions/org.eclipse.swt.browser.electron/issues). <br>
+Getting an Electron-based browser into SWT is the first step towards an updated web front-end experience provided to the Eclipse IDE and its various plugins.
+The integration in Eclipse is currently in [development](https://github.com/YattaSolutions/org.eclipse.swt.browser.electron/issues). <br>
-We're happy about any [contributions or feedback—even if you just want to chat](#Contributing).
+If you want to help, we welcome all [contributions and feedback—and we're happy to tell you more about the project](#Contributing).

 ![Eclipse IDE displaying a running embedded chromium instance](doc/screenshot.png)